Brandon Goodwin (basketball): Atlanta Hawks (2019–2021)

 On August 6, 2019, Goodwin signed a two-way contract with the Atlanta Hawks.
 On February 12, 2020, the Atlanta Hawks announced that they had re-signed Goodwin to a multi-year contract.
 Goodwin missed the 2021 NBA playoffs due to a respiratory condition.
 On October 3, 2021, with his season having ended early, Goodwin reported severe fatigue coupled with extreme back pain, and a formal diagnosis of blood clots followed.
 Goodwin initially blamed a COVID vaccination for his condition but later indicated he wasn't sure.

-A study led by the University of Buffalo in February 2023 showed blood clots are more likely to be from COVID itself rather than any vaccination.

 Westchester Knicks (2021)

 On October 14, Goodwin was signed by the New York Knicks, who waived him the next day.
 In October 2021, he joined the Westchester Knicks as an affiliate player.
 He averaged 15.3 points, 5.1 rebounds, 7.0 assists and 1.9 steals per game.

 Cleveland Cavaliers (2021–2022)

 On December 31, 2021, Goodwin signed a 10-day contract with the Cleveland Cavaliers via the hardship exemption.
 On January 9, 2022, his deal was converted to a two-way contract.